tbhdbsys/angular-meteor-docs/client/content/tutorials/whatsapp2/meteor/tutorials.whatsapp2.meteor.step_06.md

 {{> DiffBox tutorialName="whatsapp2-meteor-tutorial" step="6.3"}}

-As you can see, a chat is inserted with an additional `memberIds` feild.
+As you can see, a chat is inserted with an additional `memberIds` field.
 Let's update the chat model accordingly:

 {{> DiffBox tutorialName="whatsapp2-meteor-tutorial" step="6.4"}}